 UMC has the only Level I Trauma Center within a 280-mile radius.
-We are committed to the treatment of those affected by trauma of all ages and as a leader in the prevention of trauma within the community we serve.
+We are committed to the treatment of those affected by trauma of all ages.
 We operate within both the Texas trauma system and New Mexico trauma system which involves coordination of trauma care delivery among other trauma centers, EMS agencies, and state and local government agencies.

 Being a Level I Trauma Center means University Medical Center of El Paso has committed to maintaining a full-range of specialties and resources available 24 hours a day.
 Our specialized hospital is distinguished by the immediate full availability of specialized personnel, equipment, and services to treat the most severe and critical injuries.
 Our Trauma Center is verified through the American College of Surgeons (ACS).

 The conditions of maintaining Trauma Center designation include demonstrating the clinical conditions and resources exist and the policies used serve as professional guidelines for care.
 For example, we have established: specific trauma team activation criteria and team roles; clinical practice guidelines; Trauma Performance Improvement and Patient Safety (TPIPS) measures, and transfer agreements for burn patients.

 The Trauma Department serves as the process communication and improvement team within the organization.
 The instructional tool known as “Resources for Optimal Care of the Injured Patient, 2014 (6th Ed.)” from the American College of Surgeons provides the required outline for maintaining ACS verification.